meteor-vue/guide/README.md

-An very simple example Meteor app using Vue-based Tracker and Vue components.
+An very simple example Meteor app using Vue-based Tracker and Vue components, and how to integrate with Blaze.

 You can run it:

 ```
 $ git clone https://github.com/meteor-vue/guide.git